Feature aware covariance estimation, with application to mixtures of chemical exposures: Simulation Study

-Estimates obtained from the CMR model are compared with the output of the cumulative shrinkage model proposed in \cite{Legramanti2020} (CUSP) and the structured increasing shrinkage model \citep[SIS]{Schiavon2022}.
-For the correlated regime, SIS is run with no meta covariates, and, for the block covariance regime, SIS is run with the same group-identifying meta covariate design matrix used in the MR.D model.
 All MCMC samplers are run for 20,000 iterations removing the first 10,000 iterations as a burn-in period.
 With the Markov chains obtained from each model, we compute the Bayes estimator under Stein's loss $\hat{\Sigmabf} = E[\Sigmabf^{-1}|\ybf_1,\dots,\ybf_n]^{-1}$, where Stein's loss is an invariant loss defined by $ L_s(\Sigmabf,\hat{\Sigmabf}) = tr(\Sigmabf^{-1}\hat{\Sigmabf}) - \log | \Sigmabf^{-1}\hat{\Sigmabf}| -p$.
 As a reference, we also compute the sample covariance matrix (MLE).
 For each scenario considered, we compute Stein's loss and summarize the distribution of the 25 loss values via boxplots.
 All figures presented in this section report results on a log-scale to encourage ease of comparison across methods.

 The results of the simulation study are reported in Figure \ref{sim_study_main}.
-All CMR models, constructed with and without meta covariates beyond the intercept, more accurately estimate the true covariance than the naive sample covariance estimator in every scenario considered, by a notable margin.
-Additionally, in both the exchangeable and block regimes, the CMR estimator constructed with informative regime-specific meta covariates is more accurate than the CUSP and SIS estimators.
-In what follows, we elaborate on the results of the simulation study for each regime.
+All FACE models, constructed with and without meta covariates beyond the intercept, more accurately estimate the true covariance than the naive sample covariance estimator in every scenario considered, by a notable margin.
+Additionally, in both the exchangeable and block regimes, the FACE estimator constructed with informative regime-specific meta covariates is more accurate than the CUSP and SIS estimators. \red{The comparison to SNE is more nuanced.
+In the correlated regime, SNE and FACE perform similarly.
+In the blocked regime, the FACE models outperform SNE for small to medium dimensions, but for $p=50$, SNE performs similarly or better than the FACE models.} In what follows, we elaborate on the results of the simulation study for each regime.